A survey revealed that most Australians would oppose a Same-Sex Marriage Plebiscite if it controlled their marriage rights.

 The Galaxy poll, commissioned by PFLAG, surveyed 1000 people, including 203 Queenslanders.

 Firstly it found that 76 per cent of participants wouldn’t want a popular vote to decide their marriage.

 Only 13 per cent were open to a popular vote determining marriage, while 11 per cent were unsure.

 Regarding same-sex marriage, 36 per cent supported a plebiscite, 35 per cent opposed it, and 29 per cent were undecided.

-PFLAG opposes the Turnbull government’s plan to hold a plebiscite, either later this year or early in 2017, on same-sex marriage.
+PFLAG opposes the Turnbull government’s plan for a plebiscite on same-sex marriage later this year or early in 2017.

-“We will soon be launching a campaign that will educate Australians about the indignity and dangers of a plebiscite,” she said.
+“We will soon be launching a campaign that will educate Australians about the indignity and dangers of a plebiscite.”
+She said